 On July 3, 2019, the Company entered into a loan agreement with Cleveland, pursuant to which Cleveland agreed to loan the Company \$1,000,000 (the "Cleveland Loan").
 In connection with the Cleveland Loan, on July 3, 2019, the Company issued Cleveland an unsecured short-term promissory in the amount of \$1,000,000 (the "Unsecured Promissory Note").
 The Unsecured Promissory Note bears an interest rate of 15.0% per annum and was originally due on September 1, 2019, unless repaid earlier from a percentage of proceeds from certain identified accounts receivable.
-In connection with the Loan, the Company issued Cleveland a three-year warrant (the "Cleveland Warrant") to purchase the Company's common stock in a number equal to one-half percent (0.5%) of the number of shares of common stock outstanding after giving effect to the total number of shares of common stock to be sold in a contemplated public offering and with an exercise price equal to the per share public offering price.
-Effective September 1, 2019 to December 1, 2019 (the "Amendment No. 1 to the Unsecured Promissory Note Diversity of the number of shares of common stock warrant").
+In connection with the Cleveland Loan, the Company issued Cleveland a three-year warrant (the "Cleveland Warrant") to purchase the Company's common stock in a number equal to one-half percent (0.5%) of the number of shares of common stock outstanding after giving effect to the total number of shares of common stock to be sold in a contemplated public offering and with an exercise price equal to the per share public offering price.
+Effective September 1, 2019, the Company entered into that certain First Amendment to the Unsecured Promissory Note pursuant to which the maturity date was modified from September 1, 2019 to December 1, 2019 (the "Amendment").
 In connection with the Amendment, the Company replaced the Cleveland Warrant with a certain Amended and Restated Warrant Certificate (the "Amended Warrant").
-In connection with the Amendment, the Company entered into the total number of shares of common stock sold in the next private or public offering (the "Offering").
+The Amended Warrant increased the warrant coverage from 0.5% to 1% of the number of shares of common stock outstanding after giving effect to the total number of shares of common stock sold in the next private or public offering (the "Offering").
 In addition, the exercise price was also changed to equal the per share price of common stock sold in the Offering.
-Effective December 3, 2019, the Company entered into the Marrant").
-The Amended Warrant increased the warrant coverage from 0.5% to 1% of the number of shares of common stock sold in the Offering.
-Effective December 3, 2019, the Company entered into the Amendment No. 2 to the Unsecured Promissory Note pursuant to which the maturity date was modified from December 3, 2019, the Company entered into the Amendment No. 2 to the Unsecured Promissory Note purs
+Effective December 3, 2019, the Company entered into the Second Amendment to the Unsecured Promissory Note pursuant to which the maturity date was modified from December 1, 2019 to December 31, 2019.
+On December 31, 2019, the Company entered into the Third Amendment to the Unsecured Promissory Note pursuant to which the maturity date was modified from December 31, 2019 to March 31, 2020, and all accrued and unpaid interest as of December 31, 2019 was capitalized to the principal amount.
+On March 31, 2020, the Company entered into the Fourth Amendment to the Unsecured Promissory Note pursuant to which the maturity date was modified from March 31, 2020 to April 30, 2020, and all accrued and unpaid interest as of March 31, 2020 was capitalized to the principal amount.
+The outstanding principal balance of the Cleveland Loan as of March 31, 2020 was \$1,115,000 (see Note 10).